• Skip to main content

 Jump to Recipe·Print Recipe

-This is an incredibly easy vegan pumpkin cinnamon rolls recipe that can even be made in advance.
-These are wonderfully soft and packed with delicious pumpkin flavor and pumpkin spice that your whole family will love!
+This is an incredibly easy Pumpkin Cinnamon Rolls recipe that you can make in advance.
+These are wonderfully soft and packed with delicious pumpkin and pumpkin spice flavors.
 Perfect for fall mornings!
-Plus, you can even use this dough to make dinner rolls!

-For this recipe, we prefer making our very own homemade pumpkin puree.
-And if you love pumpkin recipes you should also try out our pumpkin pancakes and our super simple Turkish Pumpkin Dessert with Tahini.
+If you love pumpkin recipes you should also try out our easy pumpkin pancakes and our super simple Turkish Pumpkin Dessert with Tahini.

 Jump to: